Pinpointing the value of Capital One miles

 Capital One Miles value

 Let me repeat the short answer for anyone with an attention span as abject as my own — Capital One miles are worth at least 1 cent each or 1.2 cents on average.
 You can confidently collect them knowing you’ll get a return of 1 cent or more.
-They’re easy to collect with these cards:
+They’re easy to earn with these cards:

 |Capital One Venture Rewards Credit Card||75,000 miles when you spend $4,000 on purchases within three months from account opening.||$95||2 miles per dollar on every purchase||Capital One Venture review|